daniele-frade/42sp-cursus/04_born2beroot/guide/born2beroot_guide.md

 # Born2beRoot Guide
 <br>

->This is a simple installation guide for the virtual machine proposed by the project.
+>This is a simple installation guide for the virtual machine proposed by the project, which proved to be quite helpful to me.
+However, there may be alternative approaches to achieve the same outcome.
 <br>

 ### Part 01: Download Your Virtual Machine and Your OS (Operating System)